jdougherty4/test/chapter1.md

 returns 5, where 1 and 4 are **arguments** and sum() is the **function**.

-Similarly,functions can also be used as arguments within other functions:
+Similarly, functions can also be used as arguments within other functions:

 **sum(1 , sum( 1 ,3))**